-At the University for the Creative Arts, we believe that creativity makes global communities more vibrant, more innovative, more human.
+At UCA, we believe that creativity makes global communities more vibrant, more innovative, more human.

 But we’re a lot more than that, too.

 We want to inspire people to use their creativity to drive change, overcome challenges and improve the lives of others.

 So we’ve designed our university to be an inclusive, dynamic environment.
 Our campuses across Surrey and Kent, our Institute for Creative Innovation in Xiamen, China, and our homes within partner organisations such as the Royal School of Needlework and Maidstone Television Studios all have one thing in common:

 They are places to forge inspiring partnerships, make work with purpose and build real solutions to human problems across the globe – whether that’s as part of our vibrant teaching and research community, or as a student on one of our courses.